Sack of Rome (390 BC): Modern analysis

 It is now accepted that the ancient accounts are based on a meager historical background, limited to the fact that a band of Gauls defeated a Roman army and were able to besiege or even invest the city of Rome.
 This event would have been amplified by the annalistic record, which would have used it as a backdrop to introduce a whole series of worthy and heroic acts: the sacrifice of the old magistrates, the exceptional piety of the pontiff Caius Fabius Dorsuo or the exploits in battle of Marcus Manlius Capitolinus.
 The scope of the event and the destruction attributed to the Gauls were amplified to the point of making this disaster "a crisis of cosmic dimensions" calling into question the order of the world.

 The limited number of finds of Gallic equipment from the 4th century BC in Italy also casts doubt on the reality of the events described by ancient authors.
 Traces of fire dating back to this period have indeed been found on the Palatine Hill, but nothing as significant as the burning of an entire city.
 Destruction on such a scale should have left more traces on monuments of the period such as the Forum or the temples of the area of Sant'Omobono.
 It seems more likely that the Gauls caused localized destruction, for example by starting fires mainly affecting wooden dwellings.
 They would have plundered the temples of their valuables to gain booty but would not have destroyed the monuments.
 The tradition relied on by ancient authors certainly exaggerated the extent of the damage and the Gallic numbers, speaking of "hordes", to attenuate the humiliation suffered by the Romans.
 Livy uses this supposed total destruction to justify the lack of archives for the first centuries of Rome, but these documents must have been few in number at that time and were certainly kept safe at Caereus or on the Capitol so as not to fall into the hands of the Gauls.
 For Nicholas Horsfall, "the events of 390 — or rather of 387/6 — are, in the form in which they have been transmitted, an inextricable jumble of etiological narratives, family apologias, doublets and transfers from Greek history."
-Thus, the name of the Senone leader, Brennus, which only appears from Livy onwards (it does not appear in Polybius or Diodorus Siculus), probably reflects the name of the leader of the Celts who made an incursion into Greece in 280–279.
+Thus, the name of the Senone leader, Brennus, which only appears from Livy onwards (it does not appear in Polybius or Diodorus Siculus), probably reflects the name of the leader of the Celts who made an incursion into Greece in 280–279 BC.